Party Candidate Selection

 The easy way of doing this is to let each committee members select an equal number of candidates, and then interlace the candidate spots evenly.
 So if you have 30 committee members and a 60 candidate list, member 1 can get spots 1 and 31, member 2 can get spots 2 and 32, …, with some ranking for the committee members.
 If you give the leader’s committee members all the top spots, you would use this same system for deciding on committee spots between them.
 Once a committee member gets a spot in the ranking, they get to control which candidate is chosen for that spot.
 They might consult with other committee members, or with local party branches, but they are ultimately in charge of choosing that spot.

 So that’s the method for when you have closed list PR as the inter-party electoral system.
-For inter-party mixed member proportional (MMP) or district-level closed-list PR, you essentially replicate this by letting the first place in the ranking choose any district (and get the top spot on that district’s list, for district level PR) first, then the second place gets to choose any district (and get the top remaining spot on that district’s list), then the third place, etc. People should choose the seats that are the safest first, and potentially the seats close geographically to a bunch of the faction’s members.
+For inter-party mixed member proportional (MMP) or district-level closed-list PR, you essentially replicate this by letting the first place in the ranking choose any district (and get the top spot on that district’s list, for district level PR) first, then the second place gets to choose any district (and get the top remaining spot on that district’s list), then the third place, etc. People should choose the seats that are the safest first, and potentially the seats close geographically to them.
 If you want delegates to take the seats closest to them geographically, you can have this process take place in multiple regional candidate committees.
 Unfortunately, unless you have big regions - probably regions that are expected to elect 5 candidates *from that party* - you aren’t going to get a level of proportionality I think is acceptable.
 The only time I think this is potentially feasible is if you have a two-party inter-party system.
 (This is the only time I’d consider MMP anyway, so maybe then you could do it).

 State Intervention